 8. The market test was a difficult answer to address on the exception report.

-9. A big number of banks just cares for compliance to PSD2 and not compliance to open banking.
+9. Many banks just cares about compliance to PSD2 and not compliance to open banking.

-10. Yet they now start seeing it as a “possible” opportunity rather than a threat.
+10. Yet, they’re beginning to see it as a possible opportunity rather than a threat.

 Infosistema offers consulting and technical services to help your institution with the fallback exemption report!